 The display halts after each error is displayed, prompting you to either press <Enter> to continue or type a Q to quit.
 Continue pressing Enter until the prompt (=>) is displayed.
-In Figure 4-1, Error 02 represents a system error and Error 01 represents a diagnostic error (error number #004).
-Only diagnostic errors are assigned error numbers.

-Note: Duplicate error messages may be displayed in the shell if too many error messages are received consecutively, but the data in errShow/errDump, syslog, and snmp are correct.
+Note: Duplicate error messages may be displayed in the shell if too many error messages are received consecutively, but the data in errShow or errDump, syslog, and SNMP are correct.